davidmalcolm/gcc-global-state/pass-patterns.rst

                                             new foo_state));
   }

-Then the first_instance gets responsibility for managing the pass state (e.g. with a pass_vrp_state field), and all the clones can access it - thus we have shared state, but the state is "local" to the universe.
+Then the first_instance gets responsibility for creating the pass state and all the clones can share it, but the state is "local" to the universe.

 If the state is GTY-marked, then the passes need to call the state's gty hooks from their gty hooks.